Foundation grantmaking focuses on four major program areas.

 Looking for a specific grant?

 This grant will provide support to YouthBuild USA to continue to align education and sector-based strategies to provide students in its network access to advanced opportunities in high-demand occupations.
-Through this project, the grantee has worked with 11 affiliate programs in Los Angeles and New York in developing: focused articulation agreements with six community colleges, certification training pathways, and placement and apprenticeship opportunities for students in the construction and healthcare industries.
-Over the past year, 781 students enrolled in this focused career development effort with 584 completing, 385 earning industry certifications, and 468 moving into entry-level employment and/or further postsecondary opportunities.
-Recommended support will enable the grantee to deepen and expand its education and sector-based activities to 25 affiliate programs across five regions.
+Through this project, the grantee has worked with affiliate programs in developing focused articulation agreements with community colleges, certification training pathways, and placement and apprenticeship opportunities for students in the construction and healthcare industries.
+Over the past year, students enrolled in this focused career development effort have successfully moved into entry-level employment and/or further postsecondary opportunities.
+Recommended support will enable the grantee to deepen and expand its education and sector-based activities to additional affiliate programs across the U.S.

 The Mott Foundation’s Pathways Out of Poverty program supports initiatives around the United States that seek to improve community education, especially for traditionally underserved children and youth.